backube/volsync/docs/usage/rclone/database_example.rst

 updated with the latest snapshot image.

 Now deploy the MySQL database to the ``dest`` namespace which will use the data that has been replicated.
-First we need to identify the latest snapshot from the ``ReplicationDestination`` object.
-Record the values of the latest snapshot as it will be used to create a pvc.
-Then create the Deployment, Service, PVC, and Secret.

-Ensure that the next synchronization cycle does not start while the following steps are being completed or VolSync may replace the existing snapshot with a new one before the database starts.
+The PVC uses the VolSync volume populator feature and sets the ReplicationDestination as its dataSourceRef.
+This will populate the PVC with the latest snapshot contents from the ReplicationDestination.

+Create the Deployment, Service, PVC, and Secret.

 .. code:: console

-   # Get the latest snapshot name
-   $ kubectl get replicationdestination database-destination -n dest --template={{.status.latestImage.name}}
-   # Substitute that name into the database PVC template
-   $ sed -i 's/snapshotToReplace/volsync-dest-database-destination-20201203174504/g' examples/destination-database/mysql-pvc.yaml
    # Start the database
    $ kubectl create -n dest -f examples/destination-database/